MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/ws-federation-settings.md

     - dileepsinghmicrosoft
 ---

-# Configure a WS-Federation provider for portals with AD FS
+# Configure a WS-Federation provider for Power Pages with AD FS

 > [!IMPORTANT]
 > The steps for the configuration of Active Directory Federation Services (AD FS) might vary depending on the version of your AD FS server.